-$$D_K \cdot D_K \cdot M \cdot N \cdot D_F \cdot D_F \tag{2}$$ where the computational cost depends multiplicatively on the number of input channels M, the number of output channels N the kernel size $Dk \times Dk$ and the feature map size $DF \times DF$ .
+$$D_K \cdot D_K \cdot M \cdot N \cdot D_F \cdot D_F \tag{2}$$ where the computational cost depends multiplicatively on the number of input channels M, the number of output channels N the kernel size Dk × Dk and the feature map size DF × DF.
 MobileNet models report each of these terms and their relations.
 First it uses depthwise separable convolutions to break the relations between the number of output channels and the size of the kernel.
 The regular convolution operation has the result of filtering features constructed on the convolutional kernels and merging features in order to produce a new depiction.
 The filtering and combination steps can be split into two steps via the use of factorized convolutions called depthwise separable convolutions for substantial decrease in computational cost.
-Depthwise separable convolutions to apply a single filter on each input channel (input depth).
-Pointwise convolution, a simple $1 \times 1$ convolution, is then used to create a linear combination of the output.
+Depthwise separable convolution are made up of two layers: depthwise convolutions and pointwise convolutions.
+Then depthwise convolutions to apply a single filter on each input channel (input depth).
+Pointwise convolution, a simple 1×1 convolution, is then used to create a linear combination of the output.
 This model use both batchnorm and ReLU nonlinearities for both layers.